tomcooks247/Ajairadot/README.md

 The codebase is currently being re-written in C entirely from the groundup using OpenGL ES 3.0 for maximum compatibility across systems.

+--Building--

+As of now building is possible only through makefiles, cross-platform support will be included in the future with the help of cmake.
+As of now, to build the project one should use this command:
+-make
+this will produce an executable called app.

 --Libraries used--

 *  OpenGL